ozakary/data-C60_ML/pimd_simulations/README.md

 ***volume_avg.py***
 Python script `volume_avg.py` calculates the average volume of C<sub>60</sub> configuration by taking the average of the volume over all the beads written in the files volumes_**i**bead.txt.
-The script creates an output file `volumes_avg.txt`, with the format:
+The script creates an output file `volumes_average.txt`, with the format:
 ```
 <volume (Å)>
 <volume (Å)>